 A small number of sufferers (up to 10%) have a family history of MND but the disease is not thought to be familial in most cases.

-Motor neurone disease is a devastating condition.
-It causes unrelenting loss of muscle function day after day.
+Motor neurone disease is a devastating condition, causing unrelenting loss of muscle function day after day.
 Research has given us a greater understanding of the disease and its mechanisms, but there is still no effective treatment.
 Much more needs to be done.

-Since 1999 we have been funding the Graeme Watts Laboratory at the UCL Institute of Neurology, under the leadership of Professor Linda Greensmith.
+Since 1999 we have been funding the Graeme Watts Laboratory at UCL Institute of Neurology, under the leadership of Professor Linda Greensmith.
 Linda founded the Lab using funds left to Brain Research UK by the family of Graeme Watts, who died of MND.
 The Lab has grown enormously, with a team of around 20 people now working on MND and related diseases.
-You can read about the work of the Lab here.
+Read about the work taking place in the Graeme Watts lab, along with other related projects, below.